Leadership and prospective member engagement

 Developing the initial business plan

-The development of the business plan was a vital first step in establishing CHC.
-At the early stage of entrepreneurship, CHC had a limited view of what the business would look like, which meant that business plans had to be continually iterated – work that was invaluable when beginning to draft the rules of the co-operative.
+The development of the business plan was a vital first step in establishing TCL.
+At the early stage of entrepreneurship, TCL had a limited view of what the business would look like, which meant that business plans had to be continually iterated – work that was invaluable when beginning to draft the rules of the co-operative.

 “All of the work that is required to develop a robust business plan makes it easy to write the co-operative rules.”